 “That Schulenburg was chosen as the plant site is a tribute to the reputation of the area’s German-Czech people.
-Carnation believed that these farmers could produce the quality and quantity of milk that this new plant needed every day,” Gary comments.
+Carnation believed that these farmers could produce the quality and quantity of milk that this new plant needed every day,” Gary commented.

 Carnation had embarked on an intensive educational campaign long before the groundbreaking.
 Farmers learned how to choose crop varieties best suited to feeding milk cows.
 They were taught about feed store supplements and what milk cow breeds would perform best.
 Instruction also covered milk barn sanitation standards and the grading of raw milk.

 “Carnation made a good decision.
 The farmers in the counties of Fayette, Lavaca and Colorado did supply the milk.
 The manufacturing plant had a huge impact on the prosperity of the area during the Great Depression.
-There were jobs no matter what,” Gary adds.
+There were jobs no matter what,” Gary added.

 The numbers reflect Carnation’s impact on the area.
 Figures in the 1940 Texas Almanac showed 75% of Fayette County’s 5,200 farms were dairy farms.
 In 1928, no dairy farms were listed in the county.
 Now there are two, but Fayette County has an abundance of beef cattle.

 “Long Filters” Made in Schulenburg

 Schulenburg entrepreneur F.H.
 Nuttlemann capitalized on the novelty of Carnation Badger the Flying Bull.
 He manufactured a long-filter nickel cigar named Flying Bull.
 The editor of The Schulenburg Sticker endorsed the product, saying he kept a box on the corner of his desk.
 Orders came in from as far away as Chicago.

 What happened to the fancy blanket that Schulenburg’s famous bovine wore?
 It’s on display at the Schulenburg Historical Museum with an entertaining display of memorabilia, including a cigar box.
 (Many thanks to Wanda Carpenter, Gary McKee and Bernard Ripper for sharing their old photos.)